Jacopo/chrome-gmail-no-button/README.markdown

 It is a modification of the original Google extension [Send from Gmail][1], but it won't add any extra button to the minimalistic Chrome toolbar.
 Besides a couple of bugfixes, it adds the ability to open links in a new window.
 See the [extension gallery page][2] for the changelog.

+The 'Email this page' feature is optionally available from the right-click menu.

 Less is more!